 Roisin joins the Resilience Research Centre from Northern Ireland, where she completed bachelors, masters and doctoral degrees in Social Anthropology at Queens University, Belfast.
-They have also held visiting graduate fellowships at the University of New Brunswick, Canada and the University of Hyderabad, India.
-There doctoral research focused on the contemporary resilience of Indigenous Horse Culture on the Columbia Plateau.
-They are interested researching peoples lived experiences and connecting this data to policy and social innovation.
+She has also held visiting graduate fellowships at the University of New Brunswick, Canada and the University of Hyderabad, India.
+Roisin’s doctoral research focused on the contemporary resilience of Indigenous Horse Culture on the Columbia Plateau.
+She is interested in researching lived experiences and connecting this data to policy and social innovation.

 Philip Jefferies is a postdoctoral research fellow at the Resilience Research Centre.
 Phil completed his bachelors and masters in psychology at the University of Exeter in the UK, and his PhD at Dublin City University in Ireland.
 His research focused on how persons with disabilities live with and use assistive technologies and what it means to be ‘just normal’.
 He has held lecturing positions in Ireland and Fiji and undertaken a range of diverse research roles.
 Phil is interested in areas of resilience, mental health and well-being, assistive technology usage, and advancing methodologies.